2023 Hyundai Elantra Recalls & Known Issues

 Motor Control Unit

-Defect in the motor control unit on Elantra Hybrid vehicles that could lead to unintended acceleration, increasing the risk of a crash.
+A defect in the motor control unit on certain 2021-2023 Elantra Hybrid vehicles could lead to unintended acceleration, increasing the risk of a crash.

 Known Issues